-- Anyone 18 years or older may bring a bicycle on a CTA train (rail cars with sliding doors only) or rack-equipped bus.
-Customers 12 through 17 years old must be accompanied by an adult.
+- Anyone 14 years or older may bring a bicycle on a CTA train (rail cars with sliding doors only) or rack-equipped bus.
+(CTA reduced the age limit for the Bike & Ride Program to 14 years old as a one-year experiment concluding at the end of 2006).
+Customers 12 and 13 years old must be accompanied by an adult.
 Children under 12 are not permitted to bring bicycles on CTA trains or buses. - Let other customers board the train first.
 This reduces the chance of someone tripping over your bicycle.
 Priority seating is intended for seniors and customers with disabilities. - If a rail station or a train is evacuated, leave your bicycle behind to ensure a swift and safe exit for you and all other customers.
 Store your bicycle on top of or in between seats and out of the aisles. - To ensure proper safety of all customers, Chicago Police and CTA personnel may restrict bicycles from being brought on trains.
-This may happen if your bicycle is obstructing customer movement, or there are already two bicycles in one car.
+This may happen if your bicycle is obstructing customer movement or there are already two bicycles in one car.
 Please follow their instructions. - There is bicycle parking at many CTA rail stations.
-If trains are crowded, or you don't want to bring your bicycle on the system, park your bicycle in the approved parking area and ride the train. - Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on CTA property.
+If trains are crowded or you don't want to bring your bicycle on the system, then park your bicycle in the approved parking area and ride the train. - Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on CTA property.
 This includes injury to the cyclist or other customers.
 A sudden stop by the transit vehicle does not remove responsibility from the bicycle owner for damages or injuries to other customers or themselves. - Folding bicycles are allowed on CTA vehicles at all times. - Motor-powered bicycles of any kind are not permitted on the CTA.